Ready-To-Play D&D Character – Thokk, The Half-Orc Paladin

-Thokk has a Paladin duty to Tangarita and must defend that which she holds dear.
-As such he will never back away from those who cause serious damage to nature or those who seek to wage war in dishonourable ways.
+Thokk has a Paladin duty to his god and must defend that which he holds dear.
+As such he will never back away from those who cause serious damage to nature.

 Although it is entirely up to you, as the player, how you want to level Thokk up, there are a few options that are recommended:

 - Level 2 – Gain the Great Weapon Specialism.
 It allows for you to reroll dice showing a 1 or 2 when you attack with a Great Weapon that requires 2 hands.
 You must keep the second roll, but it’s still an awesome ability.